 From Kurt Lewin to William Bridges, Richard Beckhard to Daryl Conner, Jeanenne LaMarsh to Prosci, the explanation of change as a movement (transition) from how we had done things (current) to a new way of doing things (future) is prominent.
 Even systems used to develop technical solutions are often based on the delta between an "as is" (the current state) and a "to be" (the future state).

-However, many project teams and business leaders think about the Future State from only an organizational perspective - documented and managed processes, a production process with fewer errors or variations, an integrated data system instead of disparate legacy systems, etc. While this is certainly a necessary perspective, all of these projects and initiatives ultimately impact individuals and how they do their jobs.
-The goal of this exercise is to extend that Current-Transition-Future model one more level by adding the perspective of Individual Future States.
-This is a great exercise to do with project teams and leaders who are struggling to understand how change management fits in their project plan and will lead to more project benefits and realized objectives.
+However, many project teams and business leaders think about the future state only from an organizational perspective: documented and managed processes, a production process with fewer errors or variations, an integrated data system instead of disparate legacy systems, and so on.
+Although this is certainly a necessary perspective, all of these projects and initiatives ultimately impact individuals and how they do their jobs.

 The Future States Exercise